Douglas571/python-universe/README.md

 # Python Univers

-Scripts maded with my friends for fun.
+Scripts made with my friends for fun.